Students can bring enthusiasm, dedication, fresh ideas and the knowledge gained at university to your workplace.

 - Sports coaching: working within schools, clubs and social community projects, helping develop and deliver training sessions

-- Helping in charities on a voluntary basis: mentoring, working with clients in group sessions, helping with administration, helping organise events
+- Working in charities or not-for-profits: mentoring, working with clients in group sessions, helping with administration, helping organise events

 - Office based: helping with projects, research, finance and general administration responsibilities